John Fuller of Newton Descended from the Vikings

-Who Was John Fuller of Newton
+Who is John Fuller of Newton

 Lavenham Parish Church

-In 1653 John of Newton was one of the three ‘John Fullers’ who immigrated to New England prior to 1650 and all three married an “Elizabeth” and named their first son “John”.
+John of Newton was one of the three ‘John Fullers’ who immigrated to New England prior to 1650 and all three married an “Elizabeth” and named their first son “John”.
 So it is no wonder that the history books of the time mixed up their lives.
 More…….3 John Fullers

 Children